shubham7668/Demo/README.md

 ## Demo
-This demo repo for testing
+This is demo repo for testing